aristotekoen/car_market/README.md

 #### Gradient Boosting (Catboost)

 As we saw with the base model and the linear regression we were forced to fit models on groups of cars using model and brand and sometimes registration year.
 The problem encountered with these methods were that for groups with very few observations we could not fit a model on the desired level of group granularity and therefore had to fit the model on a broader group (for example a porsche 918 would have to be estimated using a regression fitted on all porsches since there weren't enough of these cars in the dataset).
 This lead to worse estimations for car models which are not present enough in the dataset.

 Moreover, with linear regressions we were limited to using variables which displayed linear relationships with the price, however not all independent variables in our dataset have a linear relationship with the price (for example the latitude and the longitude).

 Ensemble methods such as Random Forests and Gradient boosting, based on fitting regression trees are still today the leading methods for tabular datasets.
 The advantages of these methods are their ability to capture complex relationships, handle categorical variables efficiently while remaining interpretable (although gradient boosted trees aren't as interpretable as compared to random forests).
 These methods by nature split the data into groups and are more robust to outliers.

 Gradient boosting consists in sequentially fitting multiple shallow trees (base learners) each fitted tree is fitted on the errors of the previous one.

 In our case gradient boosting and specifically Catboost stands out as an ideal method.
 In fact Catboost is a gradient boosting algorithm which is tailored to datasets with sparse categorical features with high cardinality which it treats via an advanced version of target encoding (consisting of assigning the mean value of the target variable for each category level).
 It also handles missing values automatically, treating them as a separate category.
 Moreover Catboost support training on GPU reducing significatively the training time which is important since such models require tuning hyperparameters on large grids.

 Some of our categorical variables might intuitively have a great influence on the price of a car (for example the extras) however, simple imputation methods for these variables would affect the structure of the data.
 In fact for the extras the NaN value means that we do not know if the car has this extra or not since the users did not bother to fill the extras fields, and therefore these should be treated as a separate category.

 The main features we have at our disposal on top of the the extras and the engineered options columns we discussed before were the following:

 'lat', 'lon', 'is_new', 'mileage', 'crashed', 'engine_size', 'registration_month', 'registration_year', 'engine_power', 'fuel_type', 'gearbox_type', 'brand', 'model', 'interior_type', 'seats', 'kteo','exterior_color', 'number_plate_ending', 'emissions_co2', 'battery_charge_time', 'interior_color', 'rim_size', 'vehicle_height','number_of_gears', 'torque', 'gross_weight', 'acceleration', 'vehicle_width', 'body_type', 'vehicle_length', 'top_speed','wheelbase', 'fuel_consumption','drive_type', 'doors', 'is_metallic'

 We gained signficant improvements in performance using this method and tried multiple preprocessing methods in order to compare performances (described below).

 In order to compare methods we used 3 fold cross validation on the training set and optimised hyperparameters using optuna.
 Optuna is a hyperparameter optimisation tool library leveraging tools such as Bayesian optimisation and given a grid of hyperparameters it iteratively learns the optimal distribution of hyperparameters while pruning unpromising trials before the end of a run.
 We set the number of runs to 30 for each method.
 We also sixed a large number of iterations (15000) and set the overfitting detector in order to stop training when the validation loss wouldn't decrease for over 50 iterations.

 We choose to optimise the MAE loss (same as estimating the median price instead of the expected price).
 This choice was made because our dataset contains multiple outliers.

-1 - All Extras model: This method consisted of training catboost on all the above features, only dropping the extra category constructed column.
+**1 - All Extras model**: This method consisted of training catboost on all the above features, only dropping the options constructed columns.
 We kept missing values as nans, and all text categorical features as strings as Catboost preprocesses them automatically

-2 - Options model: This method consists of keeping all features above but dropping the boolean extras columns.
-The extras are therefore taken into account with the constructed options columns discussed before
+**2 - Options model**: This method consists of keeping all features above but dropping the boolean extras columns.
+The extras are therefore taken into account through the constructed options columns discussed before

-3 - Outlier removal: Then we constructed a method to remove outliers.
-In order to do this we clean outliers on the price, the engine size  and the engine power using the interquartile range method.
+**3 - Outlier removal**:  We constructed a method to remove outliers.
+In order to do this we clean outliers on the **price**, the **engine size**  and the **engine power** using the **interquartile range method**.
 We only remove outliers on the training set and evaluate the performance on the whole test set.
-For the price we removed outliers on the log transformed price as the price itself wasn't symmetric.
-For the price we detect abnormal prices on groups and thresholds again.
-We first group at the most granular levels, for groups with over 40 points, we compute the bounds of the interquartile range and remove values outside of it beyond 1.5 times above and below.
-For the groups with less than 40 points we compute the IQR on a group by at the brand and model level.
-Then for the remaining groups we use the brand level. and for the remaining groups we compute bounds on the whole set.
+For the **price** we removed outliers on the **log transformed price** as the price itself wasn't symmetric and we detect abnormal prices on groups and thresholds again.
+We first group at the most granular levels, for groups with over 40 points, we compute the bounds of the interquartile range and remove values outside of it (beyond 1.5 times above and below bounds).
+For the groups with less than 40 points we regroup them at a less granular level (brand and model) and compute the IQR on the groups.
+Then for the remaining groups with less than 40 points we use the brand level. and for the remaining groups we compute bounds on the whole set.
+For the engine size and power we use IQR on the whole set without grouping.
+For each row we evaluate if it is an outlier with respect to each of the three features.
+If a row is an outlier with respect to at least one of them we delete it.
+This represented 6% of the data approximately.

-4 - Drop unpractical: Keeping a product oriented mindset.
-We drop features which make the estimation too complicated for the end user.
-In fact, it would be very tedious each time a user wants to estimate a car to know the acceleration, torque, vehicle dimensions, weight, number of gears, co2 emissions for each model.
+**4 - Drop unpractical**: Keeping a product oriented mindset, we drop features which make the estimation tool too complicated to use for the end user.
+In fact, it would be very tedious for each estimation of a car to know the acceleration, torque, vehicle dimensions, weight, number of gears, co2 emissions.
 So we try to restrict the features to the extras and to the main characteristics which a user is expected to know.
 Also, we know that the dropped features are highly correlated to  the car model, year and engine size in general.
-And we saw when looking at the feature importances of catboost on all features that in  these very specific characteristics were scoring low.
+And when looking at the feature importances of catboost on all features we saw that these very specific characteristics were scoring low.

-5 - Drop low importance: We fit a catboost model by dropping all feature importances of the all extras model lower than a certain threshold.
+**5 - Drop low importance:** We fit a catboost model by dropping all feature importances of the all extras model lower than a certain threshold.

-6 - Impute missing values: In this method we try to impute missing values in order to see if  this could improve performance using the all extras dataset.
+**6 - Impute missing values:** In this method we try to impute missing values in order to see if this could improve performance using the all extras dataset.
 The imputing strategy was again based on groups.
-And we compute the mean value on groups for numerical values and the mode for categorical features (majority vote).
-If the group only has missing values we group at a less granular level.
+We compute the mean value on groups for numerical values and the mode for categorical features (majority vote).
+If the group only has missing values within a group, we group at a less granular level.

+✅ **Advantages of this method: **

+* Categorical variables handled automatically and intelligently
+* Robust to outliers
+* No need to group data
+* Performance isn't affected by multicolinearity

+❌ **Disadvantages of this method: **

+* Less interpretable: cannot trace how the prediction was made although can understand which features have the most impact
+* Heavy hyperparameter tuning
+* Long training times
+* Heavier model to load

-The results can be found below:
+**The result comparison of all methods can be found below: **

 |       |   ape_all_extras |   ape_drop_extras_and_options |   ape_drop_low_importance |   ape_drop_unpractical |   ape_impute_missing_values |   ape_options |   ape_remove_outliers |   ape_linreg |   ape_median |
 |:------|-----------------:|------------------------------:|--------------------------:|-----------------------:|----------------------------:|--------------:|----------------------:|-------------:|-------------:|